tandoni/374DesignProject/README.md

 Milestone 5:
 --
 Design Evolution:
 	In order to implement pattern recognition, we have a PatternSpotter which is an abstract class to hold our static string names and any special information pertaining to patter spotters.
 Our PatternSpotterDec extends this class and visits the classes to spot patterns.
-We then create a separate concrete class for each Pattern stopper.
+We then create a separate concrete class for each Pattern spotter.
 For example, for adapter, we have a class AdapterSpotter which extends PatterSpotterDec.
 Similarly for Decorate pattern spotter, we have DecoratorSpotter.
 We also had to add an accept spotter method in our class.java and getters and setters for stored info.
 	![Alt text](https://github.com/tandoni/374DesignProject/blob/master/docs/UMLOurProj_M5.png "design UML")

 Who did what: